xebadevs/course_lets_learn_laravel/README.md

 ## Source

-Material from "Let's learn Laravel - A guide for beginners" (Udemy)
+Material from "Let's learn Laravel - A guide for beginners", published on Udemy, by Brad Schiff

 ## License